Horizon-ARK-Studio/ARKtube/android-project/README.md

     theme).
   - Hides YouTube's own "open app" nag button/banner, since this app already *is* that experience, just wrapped natively.
+- `MediaPlaybackService.kt` — a foreground service hosting a real
+  `MediaSessionCompat` and `MediaStyle` notification, so play/pause/ seek/±10s reach the video from *outside* the app entirely: the lock screen, the notification shade, a wired headset's inline remote, a Bluetooth earbud/car-stereo's AVRCP buttons, a paired watch — anything the OS considers a device that can control the active media session. `MEDIA_SESSION_JS` (in `MainActivity.kt`) watches the page's own `<video>` element and reports its play/pause/seek/title/ artwork back over a JS bridge, so the session stays truthful even when the user hits YouTube's own on-page controls rather than a native one.
+Only promoted into the foreground (which is what posts the notification) the first time real playback is reported, not eagerly on launch — there's never a "nothing's playing" notification sitting in the shade.
+Handles audio focus (pauses on a call/other player taking over) and headphone-unplug, same as any other media app.
 - `ArkTubeApplication.kt` — enables Material You dynamic color on
   Android 12+; only affects the splash screen and system bars, since the WebView content is YouTube's own theming.